Christopher-Erick/Portfolio-website/DEPLOYMENT_INSTRUCTIONS.md

    flyctl launch
    ```
    - Choose a name for your app
-   - Select a region close to your target audience
+   - Select a region close to your target audience:
+     - For Kenya/East Africa: Select "fra" (Frankfurt, Germany) as it's the closest region
+     - For other regions, choose the closest one to your audience
    - Don't deploy yet when prompted

 4. Set environment variables on Fly.io: